-Contextual advertising25 based on keywords is lucrative, but like all technology solutions it has its limitations.
-Vendors sometimes suffer from content adjacency problems26 when ads appear alongside text they'd prefer to avoid.
+Contextual advertising based on keywords is lucrative, but like all technology solutions it has its limitations.
+Vendors sometimes suffer from content adjacency problems when ads appear alongside text they'd prefer to avoid.
 In one particularly embarrassing example, a New York Post article detailed a gruesome murder where hacked up body parts were stowed in suitcases.
 The online version of the article included contextual advertising and was accompanied by...luggage ads.A.
 Overholt, "Search for Tomorrow," Fast Company, December 19, 2007.

-To combat embarrassment, ad networks provide opportunities for both advertisers and content providers to screen out potentially undesirable pairings based on factors like vendor, Web site, keyword, and category.
-Ad networks also refine ad-placement software based on feedback from prior incidents (for more on content adjacency problems, see Chapter 7 "Facebook: Building a Business from the Social Graph").
+To combat embarrassment, ad networks provide opportunities for both advertisers and content providers to screen out potentially undesirable pairings based on factors like vendor, Web site, and category.
+Advertisers can also use negative keywords, which tell networks to avoid showing ads when specific words appear (e.g., setting negative keywords to "murder" or "killer" could have spared luggage advertisers from the embarrassing problem mentioned above).
+Ad networks also refine ad-placement software based on feedback from prior incidents (for more on content adjacency problems, see Chapter 8 "Facebook: Building a Business from the Social Graph").